 Joining Mr Lemon on the panel—moderated by Ms Juliana Lim, head of talent networking at SGInnovate—were Mr Joseph Gan, co-founder and president of Singapore-headquartered mobile cybersecurity company V-Key; Dr Gog Soon Joo, chief futurist and chief research officer at SkillsFuture SG; and Professor Ben Leong, associate professor at the National University of Singapore’s School of Computing and director of the Ministry of Education’s Experimental Systems and Technology Lab.

 The future of talent is a topic that is very important to us.
-At SGInnovate, we think that your investment capital can only go far; ultimately, underpinning every good company, startup, or organisation are people.
+At SGInnovate, we think that your investment capital can only go so far; ultimately, underpinning every good company, startup, or organisation are people.

 Talent for the future: agile and diverse

 How should future employees—today’s students, perhaps—prepare themselves for an uncertain future?
 Because of the phenomenal rate of change in the technological world, students should not be going to school simply to learn a particular programming language or concept, said Professor Leong.
 Just as Java—widely used just ten years ago—is today “passé”, currently popular programming languages will likely fall out of favour over the next decade.

 The key is not teaching students one particular technology or language.
 It’s the process of teaching them how to learn that I think is really important, rather than teaching them something specific.

 Professor Leong shared his thoughts on how students should prepare themselves for their future

 Agreeing, Mr Gan said that while V-Key counts mobile security and cryptography experts among its staff, the company values strong core fundamentals over specialised skills alone.